sous-chefs/mysql/README.md

 omitted, it will select one shipped with the cookbook based on the MySQL version.

+The mysql_service resource supports :create, :restart, and :reload actions.

 ### mysql_client

 The `mysql_client` resource installs or removes the MySQL client binaries and